ishikawa-group/python_basic_tutorial/python_basic.md

   else:
     print(i)
 ```
-* The `for` loop goes to next step when it finds `continue`.
+* The `for` loop goes to the next step when it finds `continue`.
 So rest of the part is not executed.
 * If you want to end the loop at some condition, you can use `break` statement.
 ```python {cmd}
 for i in range(10):